shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 throughput computing services provided by PATh.
 Work that can be run in the form of numerous, self-contained jobs (each with their own input and output) is best supported on PATh resources.
 We're happy to help you figure out whether
-larger jobs can be broken up to run efficiently on PATh resources with an HTC approach.
+large jobs can be broken up to run efficiently on PATh resources, by using an HTC approach.

-Jobs requiring fewer CPU cores, GPU, and/or memory will achieve the best overall throughput, across running jobs, and require fewer credits.
+Workloads of numerous jobs requiring fewer per-job CPU cores, GPUs, and/or memory will achieve the best overall throughput, and will require fewer credits.
 Please see our [2022 Charge Listing](/credit-account-charges) for more details.

 To inform the evaluation of credit requests, information about proposed HTC workloads should include